Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: The wave/fuzzy dark matter halo

-In detail, the scale radius of the solitonic solution, which represents the ground state of the Schrodinger-Poisson equation, is related to the size of the halo through the uncertainty principle.
-From cosmological simulations, the latter is found to hold non-locally, relating a local property with a global one (for more details we refer to \cite{Schive:20142}).
+where $\rho_0$ is chosen such that the inner solitonic profile matches the outer NFW-like profile at approximately $\simeq r_t$, and $r_s$ is the scale radius.
+In detail, the scale radius of the solitonic solution, which represents the ground state of the Schr\"{o}dinger-Poisson equation, is related to the size of the halo through the uncertainty principle.